mattwaite/JOUR307-Data-Journalism/syllabus.md

 **In class:**

+Story pitches;
+Sanity checks;
+Normalizing data with Open Refine;

 **Homework:**

+Install SQLite Manager in your FireFox browser

 ###Oct.
 2, 2014###

 **In class:**

+More examples of data journalism;
+Intro to SQL I - basic concepts, importing data, SELECT, WHERE and more.

 **Homework:**

+SQL homework to be assigned

 ###Oct.
 7, 2014###

 **In class:**

+SQL II - Like searches, string functions

 **Homework:**

+SQL homework to be assigned

 ###Oct.
 9, 2014###

 **In class:**

+SQL III - Joins

 **Homework:**

+SQL homework to be assigned

 ###Oct.
 14, 2014###

 **In class:**

+Data is not truth;
+Reading footnotes, methodology, metadata;
+Thinking critically about what data says, and doesn't;

 **Homework:**